bcbrian/seminary-app/README.md

 # Seminary App
-App for LDS Seminary Daily Class
+Meteor App for LDS Seminary Daily Class

 ###TODOs:
   + remoove heavy lifting from run function into service for students mirror what was done in reading